kendoctor/doomtrain/README.md

 ### Energy Phases

-The amount of energy possessed by the player will determine which phase is in at that time.
+The amount of energy sustained by the player will determine which phase is in at that time.
 Different phases will give different effects to the player.

 | Energy Phase  | Amount In Percentage  | Effects            |
 |-------------- | --------------------  |---------------------|